 Say something: When you have taken the time to educate yourself about self-harm, make the time to express to your loved on that you are worried about them and that you care about them.
 Say something like, “I’ve been concerned about you.”
 This can allow your loved one the chance to talk openly about what he or she has been feeling.
 When they do talk to you about their self-harm, make sure that you are truly listening to what they are saying.
 Don’t judge them and don’t dismiss any feelings they may be experiencing.

-Offer help: If your loved one decides to seek help from a treatment recovery program offer to be there for them throughout the whole process.
+Offer help: If your loved one decides to seek help from a treatment recovery center or hospital, offer to be there for them throughout the whole process.
 Offer to make appointments and go with them to speak to the doctors.
-Go check out treatment centers with them and assist in the decision making process.
+Go check out treatment centers or hospitals with them and assist in the decision making process.
 Finally, reassure your loved one that you will be beside them throughout treatment and afterward.

 Why Seek Inpatient Treatment for Suicidal Ideation?

 Those who engage in self-harm know that relief achieved from these behaviors doesn’t last long and often causes an individual to feel a great deal of shame and guilt.
 It is a temporary fix to a much bigger problem.
 Constantly trying to keep this self-injurious behavior a secret can cause you to have difficulties within your social relationships and may leave you feeling lonely and trapped.
 Additionally, constantly hurting yourself can lead to a number of negative health consequences.